2017 Dumfries and Galloway Council election

 The 2017 Dumfries and Galloway Council election took place on 4 May 2017 to elect members of Dumfries and Galloway Council.
 The election used the twelve wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four councillors using the single transferable vote system form of proportional representation, with 43 councillors being elected, a reduction of 4 members and 1 ward since 2012.

 Following the election the Conservative Party became the largest party, with Labour falling from first place into third place in terms of votes and seats.
 The SNP also drew with Labour in terms of seats as they both won 11 seats.

 This election also saw Independent councillors Willie Scobie and Jane Maitland returned, but saw Marion McCutcheon, George Prentice, Tom McAughtrie, Yen Hongmei Jin, Denis Male and Craig Peacock all losing their seats.
 Elaine Murray, the former Labour MSP for Dumfriesshire was elected to the Council in the Nith ward.

 Following the election, Ian Carruthers (Annandale South) was elected as the Conservative group leader, Rob Davidson (Abbey) as the SNP group leader and Elaine Murray (Nith) as the Labour group leader.
 Richard Brodie (Annandale South), is the sole Liberal Democrat councillor.

 On 23 May, almost three weeks following the election, Labour and the SNP formed a coalition to form a majority council with Murray as council leader and Rob Davidson as depute leader and civic head.
 Although the Conservatives were elected the largest party with 16 seats, they remained in opposition.

-Election result
+Results

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2012.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.